Vibe Coding - Conversational Software Development - Part 4 Guiding AI Through Iteration

 Structure the Conversation for Better Outcomes

 If you are not sure where to begin?
-Try out different prompts but they keys is to keep them focused, open-ended.
+Try out different prompts but they keys is to keep them focused and open-ended.
 Try something like:

 Give me a few different dashboard layouts that summarise the data.

 First results are rarely the final one.
 Don’t stress about getting everything perfect upfront.
-It usually takes three or four iteration and sometimes more to before it is ready for production.
+It usually takes three or four iterations, sometimes more to before it is ready for production.
 The goal is to progress.

 Prompting Pitfalls

 Task level prompting is not an art rather it needs logical structured approach to guide AI assistants.
+One of the fastest ways to make it go wrong is to overload a single prompt.
+Just as a junior developer struggle with a vague, multi-purpose task, AI also struggles when you mix too many objectives.
 Below are a few DOs and DON’T’s

 Don’ts